 The South Pavilion houses 18th-century paintings and the majority of the Museum's European decorative arts collection, complete with elaborately furnished paneled rooms, dating up to 1800.

-Photographs, Manuscripts, and Drawings Exhibitions
+Drawings, Manuscripts, and Photographs Exhibitions

-Find drawings exhibitions in the West Pavilion, manuscripts in the North Pavilion, and photographs in the 7,000-square-foot Center for Photographs in the West Pavilion.
+Find drawings exhibitions in the West Pavilion, manuscripts exhibitions in the North Pavilion, and photographs exhibitions in the Center for Photographs in the West Pavilion.

 Getty Research Institute Exhibitions